mdsoyaib/Online_Railway_Ticket_Booking_System/README.md

 # Online_Railway_Ticket_Booking_System

-<p>Description: Online Railway Ticket Booking System is a web-based application, that can accessible from anywhere over the internet browser.
-User can buy train ticket easilty from online by follwing some step.
-And, admin can manage the system from admin panel easily.</p>
+<p>Description: Online Railway Ticket Booking System is a web-based application, that can access from anywhere over the internet browser.
+Users can buy train tickets easily online by following some steps.
+And, admin can manage the system from the admin panel easily.</p>

-<h6>System Features:<br>
+<h5>System Features:<br>
   a.
 User registration <br>
   b.
 Same login panel for both user and admin <br>
   c.
 Finding train <br>